 The Joyride Run trainer is Nike’s most sustainable, zero-waste material, and the beads inside it are also recyclable.
 Whole shoes can also go through Nike’s worldwide Reuse-A-Shoe program, which collects and recycles used shoes and transforms them into Nike Grind, a material used to create courts, tracks, fields, and playgrounds.

 The company’s Joyride Run Flyknit will launch nationwide on August 15th for $180, while the NikePlus members will have access to the shoes up earlier, on July 25th.
-It is also working on women- and kid-specific models that are going to have the bead-filled cushioning system.
+It is also working on women- and kid-specific models that will have the bead-filled cushioning system.
 Those other models will be commercial later this year.
 Read more here.